MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-5701.md

 # Item Substitutions (report)

-The *Item Substitutions* report shows substitute items that are set up to be used instead of another item in case that the latter is not available.
+The **Item Substitutions** report shows the items that are set up to use as substitutes for other items.
+For example, when the original item isn't available.

-The report displays information such as No., Substitute Type, Substitute Nos, Description, Unit Cost, Quantity on Hand, Base Unit of Measure, Interchangeable, and Conditional.
+The report displays information such as:

+- Item number
+- Substitute type
+- Substitute numbers
+- Description
+- Unit Cost
+- Quantity on Hand
+- Base Unit of Measure
+- Interchangeable
+- Conditional

 ## Use cases